justin89h/clickerUI/README.md

 ## Setup and Operation

-**Step One**
+**Step One: Install Clicker Heroes**

-Clicker UI requires the Steam install of Clicker Heroes.
+Clicker UI requires the [Steam version of Clicker Heroes](https://store.steampowered.com/app/363970/Clicker_Heroes).
 After Clicker Heroes is installed, Steam does not need to be running to launch it.
 Download and install Steam if you don't have it already and download and install Clicker Heroes.

-**Step Two**
+**Step Two: Install AutoHotKey**

-Download and install the latest version of [AutoHotkey][]
+Download and install the latest version of [AutoHotkey](http://ahkscript.org)

-**Step Three**
+**Step Three: Download and Run ClickerUI**

 Download the clickerUI.ahk to a location of your choice and run it.
-It should automatically run Clicker Heroes from the following location.
+It should automatically run Clicker Heroes from the below location.
 If this location is incorrect, modify it in the ahk file.

-'C:\Program Files (x86)\Steam\steamapps\common\Clicker Heroes\Clicker Heroes.exe'
+> C:\Program Files (x86)\Steam\steamapps\common\Clicker Heroes\Clicker Heroes.exe

+**Operation**

+Set up your desired features and click 'Start' to start the timer running.

+Features will be run at an interval according to to the timer. e.g. a '20' second interval will be run at 20 seconds, 40 seconds, 60 seconds and so on.

+<kbd>F4</kbd> can also be used to start/stop the timer as well as the Start/Stop button.

+'Reload' is used to reload the script.
+If any issues happen such as the window being resized, reload the script and it will resolve.

 ## Interval Features